usnistgov/ElectionResultsReporting/Election_Results_Reporting_UML_documentation.md

 ### <a name="_17_0_2_4_78e0236_1389366224561_797289_2360"></a>*The **BallotStyle** Class*
 ![Image of BallotStyle](Election_Results_Reporting_UML_documentation_files/_17_0_2_4_78e0236_1389799207465_976765_6435.png)

-For defining a ballot style composed of ordered content (i.e. Headers or Contests) and their contest selections, and associating the ballot style with a political party, a reference to an image of the ballot, and a reference to the a precinct or other geopolitical unit that the ballot is unique to.
+For defining a ballot style composed of ordered content (i.e. Headers or Contests) and their contest selections, and associating the ballot style with a political party, a reference to an image of the ballot, and a reference to a precinct or other geopolitical unit that the ballot is unique to.
 [Election](#_17_0_2_4_f71035d_1426101822599_430942_2209) includes BallotStyle.

-BallotStyle references [OrderedContent](#_18_5_3_43701b0_1520434015209_434672_4990) to include content that appears on that ballot style.
+BallotStyle references [OrderedContent](#_18_5_3_43701b0_1527684342715_643544_6146) to include content that appears on that ballot style.
 To preserve any rotation associated with the ballot, it is expected that the generating application will list the occurrences of [OrderedContest](#_17_0_3_43401a7_1394476416139_808596_3142) in the order as on the ballot for the associated geopolitical unit.

 BallotStyle references one or more [GpUnit](#_17_0_2_4_78e0236_1389366233346_42391_2380) instances defined for the associated precincts or split precincts.
 If the ballot style is associated with multiple precincts (or other geographies), multiple references to the precinct [GpUnit](#_17_0_2_4_78e0236_1389366233346_42391_2380) instances can be included.